MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ## Syntax that the user needs to follow

 - For equations, the user should never leave any whitespace between the equation and the "$$" prefix
+- If the first line of the note is a section, that section's title will be ignored

 ## Package problems